 She judged the Man Booker Prize in 2013, the Orange Prize (now the Baileys Women’s Prize for Fiction) in 2012, The Independent Foreign Fiction Prize in 2014, and the Theakston’s Old Peculier Crime Novel of the Year.

-Natalie writes for The Guardian and The Independent.
-She was a guest contributor for The Times from 2006–2010, and still reviews the odd book for them.
+Natalie writes for The Guardian and many other publications.
+She was a guest contributor for The Times from 2006–2010, and for several years The Independent after that.
 She wrote the fortnightly TV Detectives blog for The Guardian, and has written for The Observer, New Statesman, Sunday Times, Sunday Telegraph, Evening Standard and others.

 Natalie made a documentary in 2015 about the ideals of beauty in Ancient Greece for BBC4.
 You can watch the live show, which formed part of the programme, here.

 Natalie was a regular panellist on BBC2's The Review Show and its predecessor, Newsnight Review.
 She also appears in various documentaries on film, comedy and other random things.

 She does the odd panel show, like BBC 4's The Book Quiz, and their Poetry Special alongside Andrew Motion and George Szirtes, and talking about war films with Al Murray and Matthew Sweet.

 She is also a paper reviewer for Sky News and BBC News.